 Aside from all the fun though, I thought Dan’s acting was very impressive in this, as was his accent.
 The Southern American accent always seems to trip people up.
 It either sounds too drawn out, like you’re going to fall off your seat waiting for them to finish a sentence, or it’s a caricature of a Foghorn Leghorn cartoon.
 Dan’s, on the other hand, was entirely believable and very easy on the ears.
 I quite liked hearing him talk in that accent.
-I had to repeatedly remind myself that it wasn’t his real accent!
-Truthfully, if it wasn’t for his striking blue eyes, I wouldn’t have known it was the same guy who portrays David Haller on ‘Legion’.
+I had to repeatedly remind myself that it wasn’t his real one!
+Truthfully, if it wasn’t for his striking blue eyes, I wouldn’t have known it was the same guy who portrays David Haller on Legion.

-So I will look forward to his other future projects, and furthering my growing admiration for this talented man.
+I will look forward to his other future projects, and furthering my growing admiration for this talented man.